Quantum state

-Historical, educational, and application-focused problems typically feature wave functions; modern professional physics uses the abstract vector states.
-In both categories, quantum states divide into pure versus mixed states, or into coherent states and incoherent states.
-Categories with special properties include stationary states for time independence and quantum vacuum states in quantum field theory.
+Quantum states are either pure or mixed, and have several possible representations.
+Pure quantum states are commonly represented as a vector in a Hilbert space.
+Mixed states are statistical mixtures of pure states and cannot be represented as vectors on that Hilbert space, and instead are commonly represented as density matrices.

+Common examples of quantum states are the wave functions describing position and momentum, finite-dimensional vectors describing spin such as the singlet, and states describing many-body quantum systems in a Fock space.

 From the states of classical mechanics

 As a tool for physics, quantum states grew out of states in classical mechanics.
 A classical dynamical state consists of a set of dynamical variables with well-defined real values at each instant of time.
-For example, the state of a cannon ball would consist of its position and velocity.
+For example, the state of a cannonball would consist of its position and velocity.
 The state values evolve under equations of motion and thus remain strictly determined.
-If we know the position of a cannon and the exit velocity of its projectiles, then we can use equations containing the force of gravity to predict the trajectory of a cannon ball precisely.
+If we know the position of a cannon and the exit velocity of its projectiles, then we can use equations containing the force of gravity to predict the trajectory of a cannonball precisely.

 Similarly, quantum states consist of sets of dynamical variables that evolve under equations of motion.
 However, the values derived from quantum states are complex numbers, quantized, limited by uncertainty relations, and only provide a probability distribution for the outcomes for a system.
 These constraints alter the nature of quantum dynamic variables.
 For example, the quantum state of an electron in a double-slit experiment would consist of complex values over the detection region and, when squared, only predict the probability distribution of electron counts across the detector.